What does the dorsal solumn-medial lemniscus control?

 Show answer

-Bleeding directly into the brain parenchyma leading to a localized hematoma that enlarges through blood accumulation.
+Bleeding directly into brain parenchyma → localized hematoma

 What are the symptoms of intracerebral hemorrhage?